deeppavlov/DeepPavlov/docs/components/bert.rst

 Context Question Answering on `SQuAD <https://rajpurkar.github.io/SQuAD-explorer/>`__ dataset is a task of looking for an answer on a question in a given context.
-This task could be formalized as predicting answer start and end position in a given context. :class:`~deeppavlov.models.bert.bert_squad.BertSQuADModel` uses two linear transformations to predict probability that currents subtoken is start/end position of an answer.
+This task could be formalized as predicting answer start and end position in a given context. :class:`~deeppavlov.models.bert.bert_squad.BertSQuADModel` uses two linear transformations to predict probability that current subtoken is start/end position of an answer.
 For details check :doc:`Context Question Answering documentation page </components/squad>`.

 BERT for Ranking